ruchiraperera/OLD_test/ConsoleApplication4/README.txt

 LINQ to DataSet: This form of LINQ resembles LINQ to objects, except it digs DataRow objects out of a DataTable.

 LINQ to XML: This form of LINQ allows you to search the elements contained in an XElement or XDocument .
 In other words, it allows you to perform more powerful searches when dealing with in-memory XML data.

+//---------------

+inner join
+group join - same as inner join but aggregation function can be used with group join cross join